 A group of travelers that Bastian meets shortly after arriving in Fantastica.
 Hero Hynreck is a knight determined to be the greatest and impress Oglamar, the Princess of Luna, who is only interested in the very best of heroes.
 Hykrion, Hysbald, and Hydorn are wandering knights looking to prove themselves as the strongest, swiftest, and most enduring of all knights, respectively, who met up with Hynreck and Oglamar by chance and became his friends.

-Break the Haughty: Both Hynreck and Oglamar.
+- Break the Haughty: Both Hynreck and Oglamar.
 Bastian doesn't think too much of Hynreck's boasting and deriding of how saving Fantastica "didn't require much of a hero," and soundly defeats him.
 Oglamar, who is only interested in the best, leaves Hynreck because of this.
-To remedy the situation, Bastian then invents a story about Oglamar getting kidnapped by a dragon, getting her into a situation for Hynreck to rescue her from.
+To remedy the situation, Bastian then invents a story about Oglamar getting kidnapped by a dragon (which of course comes true thanks to AURYN), getting her into a situation for Hynreck to rescue her from.
 In both cases, Bastian realizes afterwards that what he did was Disproportionate Retribution.

-In Harm's Way: How Hynreck wants to live.
-His greatest frustration is that Fantastica is too boring and doesn't have enough monsters, demons, and wars, thus depriving him of opportunities to demonstrate his skill.
+- In Harm's Way: How Hynreck wants to live.
+His greatest frustration is that Fantastica has become too boring by the time he's alive and doesn't have enough monsters, demons and wars left anymore, thus depriving him of opportunities to demonstrate his skill.
 His reaction to hearing that his girlfriend has been kidnapped by a dragon is to jump up and clap his hands with joy.